 Rationale for the Present Research

 Previous midsession reversal studies have carried the implicit assumption that pigeons make deliberate choice errors near reversals; that is, it has been assumed that pigeons rely on a particular strategy (or compromise between timing and local reinforcement strategies: McMillan et al., 2014; McMillan & Roberts, 2014) and that errors near reversals are caused by incorrect choices due to noise in deliberative systems.
 However, an unexplored possibility is that pigeons simultaneously track local reinforcement and interval time, and errors near reversals result from failures to inhibit incorrect responses based on time.
-Importantly, Bouton (1993, 2004) has argued that modifications to inhibition are crucial for shifting behavior based on context (e.g., the temporal context of switching from responding to red to responding to green).
+Importantly, Bouton (1993, 2004) has argued that contextual modifications to inhibition are crucial for shifting behavior based on context (e.g., the temporal context of switching from responding to red to responding to green).
+In other words, the current time from the beginning of the session sets the occasion for the response-no reinforcer relationship, independently for each of the stimuli.
 A pigeon may be capable of using a reward-following strategy to drive its choice, but intrusion from a timing system leads the pigeon to fail to withhold responses to the currently-incorrect (but ‘proximally-correct’) option.
 It is also unclear whether pigeons observe simultaneously and choose between the two alternatives when they are presented, or rather serially encounter each spatially-distinct stimulus at random and either peck or inhibit a peck.
 Part of the difficulty in distinguishing between choice and inhibition failure in previous tasks is due to the non-independent nature of a simultaneous discrimination: pecking red and not pecking green (or vice versa) are confounded together as a single choice response.

 In the present research, we sought to disentangle choice and inhibition by presenting red and green alternatives across trials, using a go/no-go procedure.
 Pigeons were presented with either a red or green stimulus on each trial (varying randomly across trials between the left and right side of the screen, as in previous studies), with pecks to S1 reinforced in the first 40 trials and pecks to S2 reinforced in the following 40 trials.
 Because such a non-simultaneous discrimination no longer carries an inherent penalty for pecking the incorrect stimulus (i.e., pecking the incorrect stimulus does not cause a loss of scheduled food reward as it does in a choice procedure), we instituted a 10-s time-out for pecking a currently-nonreinforced stimulus.
 This go/no-go procedure allowed us to track how birds responded to each of S1 and S2 across the session, independent of responding to the other stimulus.
-We expected that, if errors are the result of choice reversals across the session, then birds would produce anticipatory errors to S1 and perseverative errors to S2 (i.e., would withhold pecks when it was incorrect to do so); contrarily, if pigeons’ reversal behaviour is driven instead by a failure to inhibit responding, then all of pigeons’ perseverative errors would be to S1 and anticipatory errors to S2 (i.e., they would fail to withhold pecks when pecking was incorrect).
+We expected that if pigeons’ reversal behaviour is driven by a failure to inhibit responding, then all of pigeons’ perseverative errors would be to S1 and anticipatory errors to S2 (i.e., they would fail to withhold pecks when pecking was incorrect) rather than the inverse.